 IAU is currently not accredited at this time.
 The accreditation process is a timely and meticulous process that takes years to achieve.

-ACCSC’s acceptance of IAU’s application does not guarantee that IAU will achieve accreditation.
+TRACS’s acceptance of IAU’s application does not guarantee that IAU will achieve Candidacy.
 However, IAU will diligently focus its resources and continue to work towards the accreditation process and update the IAU community with the progress.

 Worldwide Classroom (WWC)